Skip to main content

 Perform the below steps to merge new code (Merge Request) that passes the Code Review flow.
 For the steps below, we use GitHub UI but the same actions can be performed using the command line and Git tool:

-Component's branch tab
+Project&#39;s branch tab

 Create Branch

-4. Change file deploy-templates/values.yaml with values below:
+4. Change file deploy-templates/values.yaml by changing the replicaCount value:

 ...